ROMANS CHAPTER 12: THE CHRISTIAN AS A LIVING SACRIFICE

 Paul completes his instruction on how Christians should respond to each other with this sound advice establishing love as the rule of life within the Church:

-9 Let love be without any pretence.
+9 Let love be without any pretense.
 Avoid what is evil; stick to what is good.
 10 In brotherly love let your feelings of deep affection for one another come to expression and regard others as more important then yourself.
 11 In the service of the Lord, work not half-heartedly but with conscientiousness and an eager spirit.
 12 Be joyful in hope, persevere in hardship; keep praying regularly; 13 share with any of God's holy people who are in need; look for opportunities to be hospitable. "

 In Romans 5:1-11 and in 8:31-39, Paul wrote of our love for God and God's love for us using the Greek word for spiritual love, agape.
 You will remember this is one of the Greek words to which Christians gave a uniquely Christian character.
 Agape to the Christian expresses the same kind of self-sacrificial love with which Christ loved each of us'a love expressed most deeply in His Passion and death on the Cross.
 But now in this passage Paul is writing of "agape/love" expressed as agape anypokritos, which literally translates as "genuine love" or "sincere love"'and expressing the distinctive self-sacrificial character of Christian love as a rule of life within the faith community'a love that is not passive but vital and active!
 [Note: This same phrase, agape anypokritos, is used by Paul in 2 Corinthians 6:6 and By St. Peter in 1 Peter 1:22].